Regular indexed keys and the STORING

 But adding priority

-priority tasks and five active MEDIUM priority tasks (focus is important).
-This means that when we
+and five active MEDIUM priority tasks (focus is important).
+This means

 If STORING